 We look at people and see the color of their skin, their gender, the clothes they wear, how clean they are, and how they act.
 And it is easy to judge them based on these, and many other, factors.
-That is what is meant by looking at them from a worldly point of view.
+That is what is meant by looking at people from a worldly point of view.

 But Paul had become convinced that Christ died for all.
 And that was transformative for his thinking.
 It caused him to begin to see people from God’s perspective.
 As objects of his love and mercy.
 Yes, some people will reject that and suffer the consequences of that rejection.
 But still, God loves the humanity that he created.
 So much so that Christ died for us.
 Not just for some of us.
 But for all of us.
 So how can I fail to love those that God loves?
 Do I know better than he?
 Am I a better judge of people’s worth?
 Hardly!